Knowing when to move on from something is rarely an easy decision.

-There is a joke I have heard about gambling that always resonated with me: “I lost $2 at the racetrack once and spent $2M trying to win it back.”
-Just because you have already invested some money or time in something doesn’t mean you’re stuck and must see it through.
+There is a Mickey Rooney joke I’ve heard about gambling that has always resonated with me: “I once lost $2 at the racetrack once and spent $2M trying to win it back.”
+Just because you have already invested money or time in something doesn’t mean you’re stuck and must see it through.
 Sometimes it’s best to take your losses early and go home.
-We are all individuals and as such have different personal capacity to absorb risk and manage failure.
+We are all individuals and as such have different personal capacities to absorb risk and manage failure.
 However, for each of us, there does come a point of diminishing returns.
 Not all our time needs to be spent on productive activity, but it is critical that we are aware of the fact when our investments/efforts become non-productive.

 I’ve always believed the overall curve of any individual’s life should be upward sloping accompanied by a series of plateaus along the way.
-This doesn’t mean there won’t be peaks and troughs along the way or periods of time when you feel you’ve reached a plateau.
+This doesn’t mean there won’t be troughs or periods of time when you feel you’ve reached a plateau.
 When you are stuck, you should be consciously striving to become unstuck not seeking more glue.
 When faced with adversity, do your best to take positive steps to help you get back on track.
-Don’t get mired in the past but embrace the present and pursue the future with a vigor worthy of your time and energy.
+Don’t get mired in the past but embrace the present and pursue the future with great vigor.
 Know when to move on and you will have less pain, frustration, and disappointment in your life.